-Last minute changes to my pacers had me scrambling to find someone who wanted to run 63km with me all night on four days notice (I really can’t imagine why there weren’t a lot of takers for that appealing invite…😁).
-Thankfully I found one through a friend of a friend (thanks for saving my scared-of-the-dark butt, Mike!), and before I knew it I was driving to Manning with a sense of impending doom hanging over me.
+Last minute changes to my pacers the week of the race had me scrambling to find someone who wanted to run 63km with me all night on four days notice (I really can’t imagine why there weren’t a lot of takers for that appealing invite…😁).
+Thankfully I found one – a triathlete who thought this would be fun – through a friend of my boyfriend Jer’s, and before I knew it I was driving to Manning Park with a sense of impending doom hanging over me.

 Tory’s friend Jeff had also very sweetly made us girls matching buffs that read “I’m a fucking unicorn” for the race.
 I put mine on and didn’t take it off all race.
 Seemed somewhat fitting, especially given that the ratio of men to women in this race was like 70:30.
 It’s a toss-up whether I felt more like a fucking unicorn or just fucking stupid at this point, but either way I’ll take it.

 Day 1 – Start line to Bonnevier Aid station, 66 km